-The business will be focusing on egg production so as to avoid overcrowding of ideas with limited resources for the main time.
+The business will be focusing on layers production so as to avoid overcrowding of ideas with limited resources for the main time.
 Meaning that in the future, Goody Poultry Farm might decide to bring in more ideas.

 It is expected that in the first year of production, the farm should be able to produce about 60 crates of egg daily and generate more than 1 million as revenue.
 Spent layers should be sold at the end of a year of laying and the money should be used in getting replacement birds.

 The business has decided to collaborate with experts and investors because the business basically involves bringing together all available industrial facilities which a single business might not be able to provide.

-The most popular form of poultry farming business is egg production because egg consumption cuts across all nations.
-Poultry farming production comes in various forms; we have the parent stock breeder meat, quail production, turkey production, egg production, turkey, ostrich, duck, geese and so many other forms of farming.
+The most popular form of poultry farming business is layers production because egg consumption cuts across all nations.
+Poultry farming production comes in various forms; we have the parent stock breeder meat, quail production, turkey production, turkey, ostrich, duck, geese and so many other forms of farming.

 Because of these various forms, it is advisable to focus on one aspect and then add other aspects with time.
 This is one industry with great potential.